StarBobis/DumpedFileAnalysis/README.md

-# 3Dmigoto-Tailor
+# NMBT-Community
 Python scripts for making 3D game mod with 3Dmigoto.

+This repository is a community version of my close source mod tool NMBT.

 # How to use
 Please always use released version,main branch is only used in developing and may have bug (but also new features).

-3Dmigoto-Tailor is highly recommend to use with PyCharm Community or VSCode,and it will save you a lot of time, but you can also use notepad to edit config and right click to run if you don't care it is cumbersome.
+NMBT-Community is highly recommend to use with PyCharm Community or VSCode,and it will save you a lot of time, but you can also use notepad to edit config and right click to run if you don't care it is cumbersome.

 (Pycharm Download link: https://www.jetbrains.com/pycharm/download/?section=windows)